Planting Pumpkins [A Definitive Guide to Planning and Early Growth]

 Pumpkin Mound

-Where I live, we have a very mild climate and a warm growing season so I don’t use the pumpkin mound technique.
+Where I live, we have a very mild climate and a warm growing season so I don’t use the pumpkin mound technique too often.
 If you need your soil to warm faster to hasten seed germination, you can build small mounds and plant in them.

 To build a pumpkin mound, dig 12 inches deep and 12 inches wide and replace the soil with compost or a sandy loam.
 Then mound a small hill on top that is about 12 inches tall.
 This will help warm your soil faster and germinate your seeds.